What is Philadelphia known for?

 While the French cast the Liberty Bell, the abolitionists named it, and the bell’s meaning originally pertained to slavery.
 The Bell traveled the nation conveying this message before folks rung it in the Pennsylvania State House (now Independence Hall) for many years.

-The inscription is from the King James version the Holy Bible, and the Bell now hangs across the street at Independence National Historical Park.
+The inscription is from the King James version of the Holy Bible, and the Bell now hangs across the street at Independence National Historical Park.
 Moreover, it tops off Liberty Bell Center, a space dedicated to the value of freedom.

 Many feel the best part of the Bell is its imperfection– who would be able to identify the Liberty Bell without its crack?
 While no living being has heard it ring, you can hear what it probably sounded like here.